 The Company had a lease agreement for its office premises that expired September 30, 2021 and which contained no renewal clause.
-Monthly payments were \$3,956 and included basic rent and a pro rata share of common operating costs.
-On January 1, 2019, the date of initial application under IFRS 16, the Company recorded this agreement as a lease liability with an initial measurement equal to the present value of the remaining lease payments using the Company's estimated incremental borrowing rate of 12%.
-The lease liability was subsequently measured at amortized cost using the effective interest rate method and adjusted for interest and principal.
+In accordance with IFRS 16, the Company recorded this agreement as a lease liability with an initial measurement equal to the present value of the remaining lease payments and which was subsequently measured at amortized cost using the effective interest rate method and adjusted for interest and principal.
 The right-of-use asset was measured at an amount equal to the initial lease liability and was subsequently depreciated on a straight-line basis over the remaining term of the lease.